boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 **Native SmartRedis build fails with missing source** — confirm `$SMARTSIM_CSC_DIR/components/smartredis` exists; if not, the monorepo checkout (Section 5's `extra4SmartSim.sh` step) didn't complete.

 **`smart validate` reports fewer backends than expected** — only `onnxruntime` and `jax` are built by this stack; TensorFlow/LibTorch RedisAI backends are not part of `stack.toml` here.

+**`from foampilot import FoamCase` works but `FoamCase.run()` cannot import SmartSim/SmartRedis** — load the CSC runtime first with `source "$BASE_SCRATCH/Python4SmartSim.sh"`.
+The PyPI package intentionally does not install public `smartsim`/`smartredis` releases because this guide uses the pinned SmartSim-CSC stack.

 **`PATH`/`LD_LIBRARY_PATH` grows on repeated sourcing** — shouldn't happen; the loader's `path_prepend` checks for existing entries.